-In addition to the required textbooks, students will need to read and incorporate no fewer than 10 published research studies in their final "white paper."
+In addition to the required textbooks, students will need to read and incorporate no fewer than 10 published research studies (from academic journals - not web pages) in their final "white paper."

 Other supplemental reading, journal articles, book chapters, and handouts will be required throughout the course and are available in our COM 581-001 Canvas shell.